 The most serious sign is a black stool; stop taking that medication immediately.
 It's literally life threatening.

-Whilst total hip replacement, in the hands of a good surgeon, is a relatively safe and successful procedure, total knee replacement is far more difficult.
+Whilst a hip replacement, in the hands of a good surgeon, is a relatively safe and successful procedure, a total knee orthtoic is far more difficult.
 I've seen some terrible botch ups at the chiropractic coalface.

 Likewise, I've seen no research on the successful chiropractic treatment for knee arthritis.
 For over thirty years I have declined to treat the condition seriously.
-Perhaps a few exercises for knee arthritis or some alternating ice and heat; I even used ultrasound in the early days, until I realised that was quite useless.
+Perhaps a few exercises or some alternating ice and heat; I even used ultrasound in the early days, until I realised that it was quite useless.

 Latterly, after quite successful treatment of hip arthritis, we decided at the Chiropractor Hilton Streetview clinic to take on a difficult case.
 The symptoms of arthritis in knee are severe: pain, stiffness and reduced range of motion, sometimes loss of flexion, sometimes extension; swelling, clicking and cracking sounds.
 Add to that difficulty walking, particularly stairs, and night pain and you have a recipe for misery.